gitgernit/go-calculator/README.md

 1. Run directly through go: `go run cmd/[orchestrator,agent]/**/main.go`
 2. Use docker with compose plugin: `docker compose --env-file=./configs/.env up --build`

+N.B.! ./configs/.env file must be present in order for the server to not crash

 Docker compose will expect you to have some environment variables, hence, you'll need to create an .env file or export them manually.
 Feel free to create the .env file based on ./configs/.env.template